mrzor/clojurians-mob/README.md

 ### List of ways to do it

-- Coding person streams to twitch wiht or without sound, people hop into teamspeak/discord/mumble to contribute (We'll be adding a setup guide for code streaming in the near future)
+- Coding person streams to twitch with or without sound, people hop into teamspeak/discord/mumble to contribute (We'll be adding a setup guide for code streaming in the near future)
 - Coding person collects public keys from the mob, gives them shell access to something, and they all hack together inside a screen or tmux session
 - Suggestions welcome